rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```

 ## Study Area
-British Columbia, Canada was selected to determine temperature impacts on wildfires from May to September, 2021 because of its dense forested area and ongoing history of wildfire occurrence.
+British Columbia, Canada was selected to determine temperature impacts on wildfires from May to September 2021 because of its dense forested area and ongoing history of wildfire occurrence.
 .

 To display the study area we will create a map of BC which includes all the fire points as well as the mean center.
 The first step will be to load in the boundary shapefile and set the coordinate reference system (CRS) of the BC boundary to EPSG:4326, which corresponds to the WGS84 geographic coordinate system (latitude and longitude).